jaammees/racer/README.md

 The engine noise in the relased version is made by linearly interpolating between a random set of points in a buffer with a small amount of extra randomness added to the linear interpolation.

+The Player Car Engine Sound:

 ![The Engine Sound](https://raw.githubusercontent.com/jaammees/racer/master/media/enginesound.png)

 At first the code was used AudioBufferSourceNodes and altered the playbackRate relative to the player's speed, but this seemed to cause high CPU usage, so I switched it to use a ScriptProcessorNode, skipping samples as the speed increased.

 For the turbo sound I wanted a square wave with noise added on top.
 However, I didn't want a square wave with 50% duty cycle.
 The OscillatorNode doesn't seem to have parameter to control the duty cycle of square waves.
 I saw some people had combined different wave types to make square waves with different duty cycles, but this seemed to complicated, so the game generates a square wave into a buffer which is then also played by the ScriptProcessorNode.

+The Turbo Sound Before Noise is Added:

 ![The Turbo Sound Before Noise Added](https://raw.githubusercontent.com/jaammees/racer/master/media/turbosound.png)